Home > Saving and investing your money > Top 5 money management tips for teens

 Written by Gemma Bellamy

-Developing good money habits from a young age can help you build the financial future you want.
+Creating good money habits from a young age could help you build the future you want.
+And it doesn't have to be complicated.

-Whether your goal is to buy a house, start a business or go travelling, the tips below will help you get started.
+Whether your goal is to buy a house, start a business, go travelling or simply have some money put away for the future, our money saving tips could help you get started.

 1. Make a plan